Home » Archives for webexpand » Page 3

 A final practical tip: keep white cloths, paper towels, a blunt scraper, and a small spray bottle ready in a cupboard.
 Most carpet emergencies are easier to handle when you do not spend the first ten minutes rummaging for supplies while the stain settles in like an unwanted tenant.

-How to Fit a carpet is one of those household questions that tends to arrive without an appointment.
+Can carpet beetles fly? is one of those household questions that tends to arrive without an appointment.
 One minute the carpet is behaving itself, the next it is wearing a fresh mark, smell, dent, or mystery patch like an unwanted badge.
 The good news is that most carpet problems can be improved, and many can be solved completely, with a calm approach, the right tools, and a little patience.

 Step-by-step method